LA Kings Announce Roster Moves | Los Angeles Kings

 The LA Kings announced the following player transactions:

-- Forward Akil Thomas has been loaned to the Ontario Reign (AHL).
+• Goaltender Aaron Dell has been recalled from the Ontario Reign (AHL)

-- Forward Alex Turcotte has been recalled to the Kings from his conditioning loan.
-Additionally, he has been activated from long-term injured reserve (LTIR).
+• Forward Carl Grundstrom has been recalled to the Kings from his conditioning loan

-The Kings will return to the ice for their regular season finale on Thursday, April 18, against the Chicago Blackhawks at Crypto.com Arena.
-Puck drop is set for 7:30 p.m.
-PT and will be broadcast on Bally Sports West and the LA Kings Audio Network on iHeartRadio.
+The Kings will kick off Round One of the 2024 Stanley Cup Playoffs with Game 1 against the Edmonton Oilers on Monday, April 22, at Rogers Place.
+Puck drop is set for 7:00 p.m.
+PT (8:00 p.m.
+MT) and will be broadcast on Bally Sports SoCal, ESPN2 and the LA Kings Audio Network on iHeartRadio.